2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 • You refuse the accommodation proposal by the Ofii or the direction to a region determined by the Ofii.

-There are numerous cases of termination that enable the Ofii to put an end to your material reception conditions at any given point throughout the procedure.
+There are numerous cases of termination that allow the Ofii to put an end to your material reception conditions at any given point throughout the procedure.

 This includes if (articles L.551-16) :